Keyboard shortcuts

 cargo-outdated

 cargo-outdated is a Cargo subcommand for displaying when Rust dependencies are out of date.
 It works by creating a temporary Cargo workspace and running cargo-update, and finally comparing the resolved crate versions against the ones in the original crate.
+This makes it slower than cargo-upgrades, but it can also detect transitive dependency updates.

 You can install it using cargo, and run it against your project: